-As a component of the cultural resource investigations, ECORP's cultural resource specialists consulted with the Native American Heritage Commission (NAHC) concerning potential areas of Native American concern regarding the Rocklin Crossings project area.
+As a component of the cultural resource investigations, ECORP cultural resources specialists consulted with the Native American Heritage Commission (NAHC) concerning potential areas of Native American concern regarding the Rocklin 60 project area.
 The NAHC conducted a search of the Sacred Lands File and provided a list of appropriate regional Native American tribal contacts and individuals with a potential interest in the project.
-Contact letters were mailed to the NAHC-suggested contacts and they were provided with an opportunity to comment on the proposed project and contribute information on cultural resources or areas of concern potentially located within and in the vicinity of the project area.
-No responses were received (ECORP November 2005a).
+Contact letters were mailed to the NAHC-suggested contacts and were provided with an opportunity to comment on the proposed project and contribute information on cultural resources or areas of concern potentially located within and in the vicinity of the project area.
+The City followed up with another letter inviting comments in July of 2006.
+No responses were received.